digimonkeys/Front-end-Developer-Interview-Questions/README.md

 It has since received contributions from over [100 developers](https://github.com/h5bp/Front-end-Developer-Interview-Questions/graphs/contributors).

 * What is DDO (Directive Definition Object)?
 The directive definition object provides instructions to the compiler.
+Instructions provide a lot of informations about directive behaviour, eg. template to use (or template url to load), restric which restricts the directive to a specific directive declaration style, controller constructor function, controllerAs identifier name for a reference to the controller in the directive's scope and many more.

 https://docs.angularjs.org/api/ng/service/$compile#directive-definition-object